BenWard/benward-web/jekyll/_posts/blog/2013/2013-01-13-free-ben-ward.md

 “No you don't,” came the reply, “you only work here.”

 So it is that I find myself starting 2013 in London, rather than my regular location of San Francisco.
-Back on December 19th I stopped by the US embassy for a routine update to the H1-B stamp in my passport, but now I'm still here, having been held up in some additional processing with no specified duration, and very little information upon which to estimate the delay.
+Back on December 19th I stopped into the US embassy for a routine update to the H1-B stamp in my passport, but I'm still here, having been held up in  additional processing with no specified duration, and very little information upon which to estimate the delay.

 I missed my flight back to the US on January 2nd, and now I'm holed up, nearly a month later, waiting for the column that reads “Pending” to instead read “Send Passport.“ In time I have every confidence that it will.